ABN AMRO takes active approach to helping clients avoid debt and related stress

 Removing barriers

 But contacting the bank can be tough for clients facing money problems.
 That’s why ABN AMRO is removing as many barriers as possible, Laura says: “Information on how to get help for those facing financial difficulties is just a few clicks away via the bank’s online channels.”
-Clients can even schedule a free consultation with a Financial Health Coach on the or in the ABN AMRO app.
+Clients can even schedule a free consultation with a Financial Health Coach on the website or in the ABN AMRO app.
 “The session takes place via video banking so clients can stay in their own home, which helps them feel more comfortable,” Laura explains.

 Going it alone